 Optical Character Recognition is the process of reading and transforming written, printed, or scribbled characters into machine-encoded texts or anything else a computer can alter.
 It is a subset of image recognition and is typically used as a kind of data entry with printed documents or data records, such as financial records, sales receipts, passports, portfolios, and business cards, as input.
 The application is responsible for recognizing the characters and producing a written document from a digitized or scanned document.

-Using technology that detects characters and letters and converts them into words and phrases, the OCR process allows you to convert a picture into a searchable text.
-We have the capacity to glance at a page and nearly instantly recognize and comprehend the distinct letters, words, and phrases, which is beyond the capabilities of machines.
+Using technology that detects characters and letters and converts them into words and phrases, the OCR converts a picture into a searchable text.
+Humans have the capacity to glance at a page and nearly instantly recognize and comprehend the distinct letters, words, and phrases, but machines cannot do that.
 When a computer "sees" a picture, such as a page of printed text, the image consists of meaningless black and white pixels; the computer has no innate knowledge of the letters and words.